thoth-tech/handbook/docs/company/reports/t2-2022/company-operation-report.md

 #### Overview, Goals, and Objectives

-- Establish an website for centralised documentation
+- Establish an Gatsby static site website for centralised documentation
 - Documentation produced is accurate to current version of products
-- A quick way for updating and distributing company and product details
+- An accessible way for storing and distributing company and product details
-- Site is automatically generated when contributions are made
+- GitHub actions are used to update and publish documentation(s) when PRs are merged
-- Site is hosted
+- Site is hosted through GCP

+### Project Mid-Trimester Progress
+- Review on previous research done
+- SRS details updated and merged [SRS](https://github.com/thoth-tech/documentation/blob/main/docs/Internal%20Systems/SRS.md)
+- Gatsby implementation plan done [PR link](https://github.com/thoth-tech/documentation/pull/117)
 #### Aims for Trimester

+- Implementation of Gatsby centralised documentation website
-- Research privacy and security features
+- Establish privacy and security features
-- Design the interface
-- Deciding who gets access
 - Deciding how will we test
-- How will privacy be protected
-- A prototype showing all design and functionality of the internal website
+- A document showing all design and functionality of the internal website

 #### Deliverables

 Short-term:

-- Design the interface
+- Initial Gatsby centralised documentation website
 - Establishing testing strategy
 - Establishing hosting strategy
-- Research solutions
+- Document processes

 Long-term:

-- Establish a website for centralised documentation as a part of Company Operation.
+- Establish a website for all documentation as a part of Company Operation.

 #### Project Members (6)

-_Delivery Lead:_ Ishrat Jahan
+_Delivery Representative:_ Ishrat Jahan

 _Software Developers:_ Harrison Paul Allwood, Manveen Kaur Bhullar, Pratham Gupta, Sherap Thakur, Tanish Dhapola